Experiences that last long after the final concert

 The best way to experience the FSU Summer Music Camps is as an overnight camper.
-83% of our campers stay overnight and in 2022 our ratio of males to female campers was 50/50.
+83% of our campers stay overnight and in 2023 the ratio of male to female campers was 45/55.

 All campers stay in a privately-owned dorm called the Southgate Campus Centre.
 This is not an FSU Dorm (orientation & summer sessions prevent us from using FSU dorms).
 But Southgate is safe, close to our music buildings, and has a dining hall right inside.
 The building is also staffed with a 24-hour security desk in the main lobby.